Sung-Huan/ANNOgesic/docs/source/tutorial.rst

 <http://jbrowse.org/>`_.

-Before we start, please check :ref:`The format of filename` and :ref:`The input format of libraries for running ANNOgesic` in the section :ref:`ANNOgesic's subcommands` for more details.
+Before we start, please check :ref:`The format of filename` and :ref:`The input format of libraries for running ANNOgesic`.
+All the parameters and details can be found in the section :ref:`ANNOgesic's subcommands`.
 Moreover, all the requirements are listed in the section :ref:`Required tools or databases`.
 The shell commands which we will present later are also combined in the shell script `run.sh